-Lastly, lawyers and accountants will also typically be involved, with often one set of lawyers assisting the issuer and another set of lawyers assisting the banks involved.
+Lastly, lawyers and accountants will also typically be involved, often with one set of lawyers assisting the issuer and another assisting the banks involved.
 Typically, the banks' Luxembourg legal counsel will coordinate the preparation of the relevant security documents, while the issuer's Luxembourg legal counsel will assist with the relevant corporate deliverables.
 It is customary that both sets of legal counsel issue legal opinions in relation to the Luxembourg entities involved and any Luxembourg security documents.